Partition Tree: Conditional Density Estimation over General Outcome Spaces

-To evaluate robustness to correlated and redundant features, we augment the feature matrix $X \in \mathbb{R}^{N \times n_x}$ with $k$ additional noisy columns.
+\paragraph{Robustness against noise and redundant features} To evaluate robustness to correlated and redundant features, we augment the feature matrix $X \in \mathbb{R}^{N \times \dx}$ with $k$ additional noisy columns.
 Each added feature is generated by copying a randomly selected original column $X_{c_i}$ and adding Gaussian noise $\epsilon \sim \mathcal{N}(0, \sigma_i^2)$.
 The noise scale is set to the mean absolute value of the selected column, $\sigma_i = \frac{1}{N} \sum_j |X_{j, c_i}|$, which ensures that the perturbation is proportional to the feature's magnitude while preserving substantial correlation with the original predictor.

-We evaluated robustness using the Concrete Compressive Strength dataset using five-fold cross-validation.
+We evaluated robustness on the Concrete Compressive Strength dataset using five-fold cross-validation.
 The results are summarized in~\cref{fig:noisy_features}.
 CDTree maintains a stable negative log-likelihood as the number of features increases, indicating robustness to correlated feature duplication.
 In contrast, \pt\ showed a gradual degradation in the negative log-likelihood, although its performance variance across folds remains lower than that of CADET.
 This suggests that while \pt\ is less robust in expectation, it yields more consistent predictions under feature corruption.